 School of Education

-Through The Campaign for the Boston University School of Education, we seek to first and foremost increase scholarship aid to support the recruitment of outstanding future educators, as well as create endowed professorships for our world-class faculty.
-We are also seeking endowment for the Journal of Education and financial support for our unique approach to situated learning (seen in our Early Childhood Lab, Mobile Lab, Durrell Reading and Writing Clinic, and the Trotter Professional Learning Collaborative).
+Through the Campaign for the Boston University School of Education, we seek to increase scholarship aid to support the recruitment of outstanding and diverse cohorts of future educators, as well as create endowed professorships for our world-class faculty.
+We are also seeking endowment for the Journal of Education and financial support for our unique approach to situated learning (seen in our Early Childhood Learning Lab, Mobile Lab, Durrell Reading and Writing Clinic, and the Trotter Professional Learning Collaborative).
 In addition, we aim to improve our facilities so they are both green and accessible.